droe/xnumon/README.md

 [//]: # (__BUILD_VERSION__)

-This version is considered safe to deploy in production environments, but still subject to active development with frequent releases.
+This version is considered safe to deploy in production environments without kext, but still subject to active development with frequent releases.

 ## Overview